snowdrop/java-buildpack-client/README.md

 - InputStream Content, with path.
 Similar to String, except with data pulled from an InputStream.
 - [`ContainerEntry`](src/main/java/dev/snowdrop/buildpack/docker/ContainerEntry.java) interface, for custom integration.

-Output from the Builpack execution is available via the `BuildPackBuilder.LogReader` interface, which can be optionally be passed to the `build` invocation.
+Output from the Builpack execution is available via the `BuildpackBuilder.LogReader` interface, which can be optionally be passed to the `build` invocation.
 The `build` signature that doesn't accept a `LogReader` supplies it's own default reader that will pass messages to stdout/stderr.